 The documentation requirements for ITGCs follow the same five-element structure as any other control: who, what, when, input, evidence.
 The difference is that the “who” is often an IT administrator or system administrator rather than a finance team member, and the “evidence” is a system log, access report, or change ticket rather than a signed document.

 Start by identifying which IT systems are relevant.
 If the client uses a single ERP system for all financial reporting (Exact, SAP, or similar), that system’s ITGCs are relevant.
-If the client uses separate systems for billing, purchasing, and general ledger, each system’s ITGCs need consideration.
-ISA 315.A128 notes that the auditor’s understanding of IT general controls focuses on the systems and applications relevant to financial reporting, not every system the client operates.
+If the client runs separate systems for billing, purchasing, inventory, and general ledger, each system’s ITGCs need consideration.
+ISA 315 .A128 notes that the auditor’s understanding of IT general controls focuses on the systems and applications relevant to financial reporting, not every system the client operates.

-For access controls, document who has access to what level of the relevant systems, how access is granted and revoked, and how the client reviews access periodically.
+For access controls, document who has access to what level of the relevant systems and how the client reviews access periodically.
 The documentation should record the specific access review process (quarterly review of user access list by IT manager, sign-off on the review, revocation of terminated users within five business days of termination date).

-For change management, document how changes to the financial reporting systems are authorised, tested, and implemented.
-A common gap in non-Big 4 files is documenting that “changes are approved by management” without specifying what approval looks like, whether testing occurs in a separate environment, and whether the change log is reviewed.
+For change management, document how changes to the financial reporting systems are authorised, tested in a separate environment, approved, and migrated to production.
+A common gap in mid-tier files is documenting that “changes are approved by management” without specifying what approval looks like, whether testing occurs in a separate environment, and whether the change log is reviewed.

-For IT operations, the relevant controls typically cover backup procedures, job scheduling, and incident management for the financial reporting systems.
-Focus on the controls that would affect the integrity, availability, and processing accuracy of financial data.
+For IT operations, the relevant controls typically cover backup procedures, job scheduling, batch processing monitoring, and incident management for the financial reporting systems.
+You don’t need to document the full IT operations framework.
+Focus on the controls that would affect the integrity and processing accuracy of financial data.
+If the client’s nightly batch job that posts journal entries fails and nobody notices for a week, that’s a financial reporting risk.
+The control that monitors batch job completion and alerts the IT team to failures is the relevant one to document.

 The depth of ITGC documentation depends on the extent to which you intend to rely on automated controls in your audit strategy.
 If you’re planning to rely on automated three-way matching in the purchase cycle as a control that reduces your substantive testing, the ITGCs supporting that automated control need thorough documentation and testing.
 If you’re not relying on any automated controls and your entire substantive approach is manual detail testing, the ITGC documentation can be lighter because it’s informing your risk assessment rather than supporting a reliance strategy.